-"42.
-There is actual proof that consumers have been confused and/or deceived into believing that Respondent-Applicant's goods bearing the identical mark KOLIN emanate from or are under the sponsorship of opposer Kolin Electronics Co., Inc., owner/registrant of the trademark KOLIN.
-Proof of such actual confusion consist of various electronic mails (e-mails) from consumers that were sent to Opposer's e-mail address asking for information or service, or otherwise stating complaints about the goods of Respondent-Applicant which were confused or mistaken to be Opposer's products.
-As stated in the Affidavit of Ms. Julie Tan Co, over the span of many years, she has received from the email addresses of Opposer numerous e-mail queries and/or complaints regarding products manufactured and distributed by Respondent-Applicant, TKCL, and Kolinphil, none of which are connected with Opposer.
+"38.
+Proof of such actual confusion are various electronic mails (e-mails) from consumers that were sent to Opposer's email address asking for information or service, or otherwise stating complaints about the goods of Respondent-Applicant which were confused or mistaken to be Opposer's products.
+As stated in the Affidavit of Ms. Julie Tan, over the span of many years, she has received from the email addresses of Opposer numerous numerous e-mail queries and/or complaints regarding products manufactured and distributed by Respondent-Applicant, TKCL, and Kolinphil, none of which are connected with Opposer.
 A compilation of print-outs of said e-mail requests are attached to the Affidavit of Ms. Julie Tan Co and made an integral part of this Opposition as Exhibit 'M' and series.
 Such e-mail messages are mere representative samples of all e-mail messages Opposer has received over the years showing confusion among the public with respect to the origin of the goods and/or services identified by the KOLIN mark.
 Other samples of e-mail messages evidencing confusion have been submitted in the various proceedings in which the parties are involved.
 However, due to to technical constraints in Opposer's IT system, these other emails have recently been archived and are not readily available for printing.

-"43.
+"39.
 In an effort to lessen confusion as to the source of the goods to protect its reputation which began long before the instant opposition, Opposer was even constrained to issue a disclaimer to the public as early as 2004.
 A copy of the Opposer's newspaper publication in the 29 November 2004 issue of the Philippine Daily Inquirer is attached to the Affidavit of Ms. Julie Tan Co and made an integral part of this Opposition as Exhibit 'N.'

-"44.
+"40.
 On 20 December 2007, an Arrival Notice addressed to Julie Tan Co via facsimile was sent by Ben Line Agencies Philippines, Inc., a customs brokerage firm that is used both by Opposer and KPII/Kolinphil.
 The Arrival Notice was meant for KPII/Kolinphil, as shown by the column under 'Number' on the upper left portion of the Notice, with address at 'Kolin Bldg.
 EDSA cor.
 Magallanes Village, Makati City, Philippines,' which is not KECI's office address, but of KPII/Kolinphil.
 A copy of the faxed Arrival Notice is attached to the Affidavit of Ms. Julie Tan Co and made an integral part of this Opposition as Exhibit 'O.'

-"45.
+"41.
 Even the Philippine Long Distance Telephone (PLDT) has confused Respondent-Applicant with Opposer, as shown in Ms. Julie Tan Co's e-mail exchanges with PLDT.
 Original print-outs of Ms. Julie Tan Co's e-mail exchanges with PLDT are attached to her Affidavit and made an integral part of this Opposition as Exhibit 'P' and series.

-"46.
+"42.
 Thus, any speculations on the relatedness of the subject goods and services are trumped by the fact that there is actual confusion of business in the instant case.
 Respondent-Applicant's mark does not merely have a propensity or likelihood to deceive or mislead, it actually confuses the public with respect to the origin of the goods and/or services using the 'KOLIN' mark.
-Such confusion would be perpetuated and legitimized if Respondent-Applicant's application for registration of the mark KOLIN AIR CONDITIONER under Class 35 were to be allowed.
+Such confusion would be perpetuated and legitimized if Respondent-Applicant's application for registration of the mark "www.kolinaircon.ph" under Class 35 were to be allowed.
 Clearly, Respondent-Applicant's mark should not be allowed registration by this Honorable Office.